Related Links

 Feeling hungry?
 How about some spicy salsa with some salty chips?
 Or if you're more of the health conscious type, then a tasty snack of tangy yogurt and fresh sweet strawberries might hit the spot.
 All these foods taste flavorful because the surface of the tongue hosts up to 10,000 specialized microscopic taste buds designed to detect salty, sweet, sour, or bitter sensations.
 Combined together, their signals send wonderfully distinct messages to the brain so we can differentiate the subtle taste of hundreds of different flavors.

 Taste is truly a sensory bonanza, but is it totally limited to the tongue?
 We know that some things affect taste, and being sick is the most familiar example.
 We simply do not taste food as well when our heads are stuffy and our noses are clogged.
 Does that mean smell contributes as much or more to taste as our talented taste buds?
-In the project video, two students set out to answer this question.
-Check it out to see how they designed a clever experiment to evaluate the importance of smell on taste.
-Then read on to find out how to set up a similarly delicious experiment of your own.
+However, you cannot intentionally get a bunch of people sick to do your science project!
+Instead, you can simulate loss of smell by asking people to wear nose plugs.
+Then, you can conduct an experiment to find out if loss of smell affects people's sense of taste.

 Before you don those aprons and chef's hats, be sure to do a little background research on taste and smell.
 You also might be interested in knowing how the brain receives and processes information sent from taste buds and the nose.
 We included a list of terms, concepts and questions in the next section to get you started.
 You'll see the scientific words for smell (olfaction) and taste (gustation) in the list, just in case you want to expand your search or impress your friends.
 After you have more information on the subject, you might be inspired to design a slightly different experiment of your own.
 The Variations section below lists some suggestions for you to consider.